Writing up, Submission and the Viva

 Examiners will be provided with the Memorandum for Examiners for the Degree of Doctor of Philosophy (GS0.5), or Memorandum of Guidance for M.Sc Examiners (GSO.7a), which give information about the purpose and formal requirements of the viva, the practical arrangements, the conduct of the exam and the requirements of the examiners’ report.
 They will also be sent a copy of the MPLS Division's additional notes of guidance for examiners.

-For more information about regulations and the purpose of the viva, and for ideas and resources to help your student prepare see the Oxford Learning Institute’s Research Supervision website and section 7, about examination, of the University’s Policy on Research Degrees about the viva.
+For more information about regulations and the purpose of the viva, see section 7, about examination, of the University’s Policy on Research Degrees about the viva.

 DPhil (first) Examination: Examiners must choose one of the following outcomes: